Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `enableMultipleWriteLocations`

 Default to false.
 Enables the account to write in multiple locations.
+Periodic backup must be used if enabled.

 - Required: No
 - Type: bool